iTowns/itowns/docs/tutorials/Create-a-simple-globe.md

 Two things have changed:
 - the layer created, which is an {@link ElevationLayer} instead
-- the configuration, adapted to fit the source
+- the configuration, adapted to fit the source.

+We also added a property `zoom` in the source configuration.
+It contains the minimum and maximum values of the level, to zoom in the source.

 Now we can zoom in and see some mountains !